Meet the 2023 Scholars!

-The LEADS Scholars program grew out of a desire to support and develop the next generation of law enforcement leadership in America.
+The LEADS program grew out of a desire to support and develop research capacity in the next generation of law enforcement leadership in America.
 In 2014, NIJ partnered with the International Association of Chiefs of Police (IACP) to establish an annual award of 10, three-year scholarships for research-minded law enforcement officers.
-The program has since grown to 50 men and women officers across the country, who have formed a strong network of individuals committed to using evidence and data to inform law enforcement policy and practice.
-Currently, NIJ has partnered with the RAND Corporation, the Police Executive Research Forum (PERF), and the IACP to support the implementation and development of the LEADS program.
+The program has expanded in recent years to include opportunities for civilians working in and with law enforcement agencies and academics with experience in policing research and practice.
+Currently, the IACP and the RAND Corporation, in partnership with the Police Executive Research Forum (PERF), support the implementation and development of the LEADS program.

 In focus - Tribal Law Enforcement

 Over the years, the LEADS program has grown to be a diverse community of practice with broad agency representation across the country, from small and rural agencies to the largest metropolitan departments in the US.
 Tribal law enforcement officers who meet the application criteria for LEADS Scholars are encouraged to apply.
 Federal law enforcement active in tribal jurisdictions (e.g., Bureau of Indian Affairs Police Services) will also be considered.

 The LEADS scholarship is a three-year commitment, and officers have the opportunity to participate in a variety of other activities and take advantage of other available resources, including:

 - Programming at the IACP Annual Conference, beyond the expected participation in the pre-conference meeting and orientation day discussed above, including:

 - Attendance at and potential participation in the NIJ Saturday Session, "What Works and What Matters in Policing."